Escobar's Conjecture on a sharp lower bound for the first nonzero Steklov eigenvalue: Proofs of Theorems and

-Therefore, noting \eqref{eq-dist}, we can apply Theorem~1.1 in \cite{Li14} on $M_0$ to conclude that $M_0$ is an $(n-1)$-dimensional Euclidean ball with radius $1/c$ and centered at $x_0$ up to isometry.
-Without loss of generality, we assume $M_0$ is exactly a Euclidean ball.
+with the equality holding if and only if $\tilde{M_0}$ is isometric to an $(n-1)$-dimensional Euclidean ball with radius $1/c$.
+Combining it with \eqref{eq-dist}, we see the equality in \eqref{M-Li} holds true.
+Hence $\tilde{M_0}$ is an $(n-1)$-dimensional Euclidean ball with radius $1/c$ and centered at $A$, a single point set $\{x_0\}$, up to an isometry.
+Without loss of generality, we assume $\tilde{M_0}$ is exactly a Euclidean ball.

-Next for $\tau\in (0,1/c)$, we prove that $T_\tau$ coincides with the geodesic sphere in $M_0$ with radius $\tau$ and centered at $x_0$, which is denoted by $S_\tau$.
+Next for $\tau\in (0,1/c)$, we prove that $T_\tau$ coincides with the geodesic sphere in $\tilde{M_0}$ with radius $\tau$ and centered at $x_0$, which is denoted by $S_\tau$.
 On the one hand, by \eqref{eq-claim}, we know that $T_\tau$ lies outside of $S_\tau$.
 On the other hand, by the similar argument as in the proof of \eqref{eq-claim}, we can prove $c^{-1}-\tau\leq {\rm dist}(T_\tau,T_{1/c})$.
 So $T_\tau$ lies inside of $S_\tau$.
 As a consequence, $T_\tau=S_\tau$ as desired.
 It follows that $v(x)=|x-x_0|$ and $u_+^2(x)+|x-x_0|^2=1/c^2$.
-Thus $\S_+$ is a hemisphere.
+Thus $\tilde{\S}_+$ is a hemisphere.

-We can apply the same argument to $\S_-$ to conclude that $\S_-$ is also a hemisphere.
-So we finish the proof of Proposition~\ref{lem-rigidity1} as well as the proof of Theorem~\ref{thm1}. \end{proof}
+We can apply the same argument to $\tilde{\S}_-$ to conclude that $\tilde{\S}_-$ is also a hemisphere.
+Hence $\S$ is a union of disjoint Euclidean spheres.
+Note from Remark \ref{rem-connect} that $\S$ is connected.
+Hence $\S$ must be one Euclidean sphere.
+We finish the proof of Proposition~\ref{lem-rigidity1} as well as the proof of Theorem~\ref{thm1}. \end{proof}

-\begin{rem} We would like to call the reader's attention to a recent paper by Chen--Lai--Wang \cite{CLW19} where Obata-type theorems for general Robin boundary conditions were investigated.
-In addition, we notice a remark after the proof of Theorem~19 in \cite{RS12}, which claims without proof that Proposition~\ref{lem-rigidity1} holds under the assumption that $\mathrm{Ric}_g\geq 0$, $h\geq cg_\S$ and $H$ is constant. \end{rem}
+\begin{rem} We would like to call the reader's attention to a recent paper by Chen--Lai--Wang \cite{CLW19} where Obata-type theorems for general Robin boundary conditions were investigated. \end{rem}

 {\it Proof of Theorem~\ref{thm2}.} First we prove \eqref{upper}.
 Let $z$ be an eigenfunction corresponding to the first nonzero eigenvalue $\lambda_1$ of $\Delta_\S$ and $f$ be its harmonic extension to the interior of $\O$.
 Then we have